siemensikkema/Validations/Sources/Validations/Validations.docc/Defining Validations.md

 We will use a fictional reset password feature as an example since it enables us to explore various interesting aspects of validation.

-> Important: This example is chosen to highlight `Validations`' features and not intended to be a best practice for building a password reset implementation.

 Consider the following input:

 ```swift